Harry and Meghan Begged to Delay Oprah Broadcast While Prince Philip Is Gravely Ill

 Philip, 99, was moved to a specialist heart hospital on Monday and royal sources have been quoted by British newspapers saying the family is “pretty appalled” at the idea of the interview, which Oprah has said sees Meghan saying “pretty shocking things” being broadcast while Philip is so unwell.

-Robert Lacey, historical consultant for The Crown and author of the definitive royal biography Majesty, told the Daily Beast: “I think it would be a marvelous turnaround for Harry’s image if he rook the brave step of cancelling the whole thing this weekend—or, if that’s not practical, postponing it at least.”
+Robert Lacey, historical consultant for The Crown and author of the definitive royal biography Majesty, told The Daily Beast: “I think it would be a marvelous turnaround for Harry’s image if he took the brave step of canceling the whole thing this weekend—or, if that’s not practical, postponing it at least.”

 Royal commentator and former editor of Who’s Who Richard Fitzwilliams said it would “surely be appropriate” to postpone the interview.